meganyin13/SpotifyProject/midterm_report.md

 ## Naive Regressions
 We wanted to get a sense of how our model would perform if we just trained models on

+## Semester Plan

+Now that we've explored our data, we can begin to think about how to apply better feature transformations and choose better models to make better predictions on popularity.
+Here are some ideas we're excited to explore further:

+* apply many hot encoding feature transformation on `artists` feature
+* look into splitting dataset by year to still predict population, but now we can see what trends exist yearly.
+This will reduce the noise in our dataset since songs and tastes from 1921 vs 2020 are very different.
+  * we may use one of the Naive Regressions as a baseline but consider how we can tune parameters or do better regularization
+  * when choosing our model we should prefer sparse models (e.g. Lasso/Non-negative least squares) to reduce the complexity of the model
+* apply k-means clustering to see if we can identify songs of similar artists